 All bachelor degrees require the CCE Capstone course, a multi-disciplinary directed study, designed by the student, and completed under supervision and guidance of Assumption faculty.

 The Capstone Course

 A capstone course is required of all bachelor degree candidates.
-The CCE Capstone is a multi-disciplinary independent study designed by the student, approved by an Academic Counselor, and completed under the supervision and guidance of an Assumption College faculty member.
+The CCE Capstone is a multi-disciplinary independent study designed by the student, approved by an Academic Counselor, and completed under the supervision and guidance of an Assumption University faculty member.
 The purpose of the Capstone is to create an opportunity for bachelor degree candidates to make connections between the variety of disciplines that are part of their liberal arts or business administration degree program.